-The Nest Mini packs all the best Google Assistant skills, meaning it acts as a voice remote for your smart lights, smart locks and other smart home gadgets.
+The Nest Mini packs all the best Google Assistant commands, meaning it acts as a voice remote for your smart lights, smart locks and other smart home gadgets.
 It has a dedicated machine-learning chip, too, allowing the device to improve its responses and be a better home assistant.

-Google Nest Mini design
+Google Nest Mini: Design

 You'd be hard pressed to tell the Nest Mini apart from the Google Home Mini.
 The second-generation device is a replica of its predecessor, with the same dimensions and signature curved sides.
 The 1.65-inch-tall speaker retains the central four-dot LED setup beneath the fabric-swathed exterior.